3 Foods that the Military Does Not Feed Their Recruits

 But recruits fresh out of basic training do not get to eat everything that graduated military personnel can enjoy at chow hall.

-Here are three basic meals that the armed forces don't feed their recruits and why:
+Here's 3 basic foods that the armed forces don't feed their recruits and why:

 Basic training is all about getting new recruits up to a physical standard that allows them to complete their physical tests and perform their duties admirably.
 That means that empty carbs and extra sugary drinks are strictly disallowed for new recruits.